hfakoor222/Palo_Alto_Scripting/README.md

-For example notice in above the script will return services that exist in one Firewall and not the other.
-But it will also return services that exist in both firewalls but configured configured differently.
-The report returns the configuration and service difference.

 Script only requires port 22 SSH to function, using the netmiko library.
 It connects to devices in parallel (typically about 4 to 7 devices at once on a 4 core cpu) .